SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Numerical Verification

-For both polynomial degrees we observe an even-odd behavior in figures \ref{fig:eoc_p2_8n}-\ref{fig:eoc_p3_14n}, where we obtain an alternating order of $p$ and $p+1$ for the electric field, depending on the number of points per element.
-This behavior is documented for central schemes, see for instance \cite{even_odd_convergence}.
-For the magnetic field the order is more erratic, nonetheless do we obtain an average EOC close to $p+1$.
-The second kind of test is again run using operators from \cite{strand_sbp} of polynomial degrees $2$ and $3$.
-The time integration this time is now performed using the same SSPRK scheme from the first tests, but also with the energy-conservative Crank-Nicolson scheme.
+To further investigate the behavior of the magnetic field convergence, we ran additional simulations for the non-periodic case with the $p = 3$ operator with a varying amount of elements.
+We ran the problem to end time $T = 0.1$ with element numbers per direction from $21$ to $120$ elements.
+Figure \ref{fig:convergence_study_B_np} shows a log-log plot of element width $h$ against the discrete L2-error of the magnetic field.
+We see that the convergence of the magnetic field is bounded from above by a polynomial of degree $4$, but has a highly non-monotonous convergence behavior, exhibiting a periodic pattern (when seen as a function in $h^{-1}$).
+Further analysis of this behavior is beyond the scope of this paper, but we see that at least in this case we have a convergence behavior that is still $\mathcal{O}(h^4)$.
+The second kind of test is again run using operators from \cite{strand1994} of polynomial degree $3$ for both the periodic and the non-periodic case.
+We again use the SSPRK time integration scheme, but for the periodic case, further results using the Crank-Nicolson time integration scheme and also with the $p = 2$ operator can be found in appendix B and exhibit similar behavior.
 We again use a constant time step of $\Delta t = 2 \cdot 10^{-5}$.
-For the spatial discretization we just use one element, but a varying amount of nodes per element.
-In figures \ref{fig:eoc_p2_ssprk}-\ref{fig:eoc_p3_avf} we see higher polynomial orders than in the first test, which is likely due to the fact that the inner stencils, which are of degree $2p$ become more influential and increase the EOC.
+For the spatial discretization we just use one element, but a varying number of nodes per element. {In tables \ref{tbl:eoc_p3_ssprk} and \ref{tbl:eoc_p3_ssprk_np} we see higher polynomial orders than in the first test, which is likely due to the fact that the inner stencils, which are of degree $2p$ become more influential and increase the EOC.}

+We also ran this convergence test for the periodic test case with a non-SBP operator using the mass matrix of the $p = 2$ and the derivative matrix of the $p = 3$ operator, which together do not have the SBP property.
+Since strong and weak form of the scheme are no longer equivalent for this operator, we run a convergence test for both the strong and the weak form of the scheme.
+Table \ref{tbl:eoc_non_sbp_strong_ssprk} shows the convergence rates for the strong from, exhibiting similar convergence rates to the $p = 3$ SBP operator test case, while the convergence rates of the weak form variant in table \ref{tbl:eoc_non_sbp_weak_ssprk} are significantly lower.